random82/blog/_posts/2016-04-26-is-that-really-necessary.md

 there is no one to listen...
 The rest of the team is busy with working on features, and they had more to do because one of their team members didn't communicate about his ideas and plans.

-Sometimes working on features may not be the most exciting things we do given all new tools and practices around us.
+Sometimes working on features is not the most exciting things we do given all new tools and practices around us.
 However, we can't use an **improvement** as an excuse from doing a work that the rest of the team committed to deliver.
 Also we can't hide our commitments from the team.